joshkuminski/OpenVision/README.md

 directory called Open-Vision/video as well as the local directory described above.
 This method is best for anyone that does not have acceleration hardware and costs ~$0.80 per hour of video using their pay as you go tier.

-  * Then run the 'Set_Img.bat' file as *Administrator* located in the root directory.
+  * Then run the 'Set_Img.bat' file located in the root directory.
 This will create an image for each video you placed in ./Open-Vision/video in case the video dosen't want to load during the zone definition process.